-Enter the PIN code that you want to assign as the Primary or Secondary code for this slot number.
+- 4. Perform one of the following: - Enter the PIN code that you want to assign as the Primary or Secondary code for this slot number.

-Present your user card that you want to assign as the Primary or Secondary code for this slot number.
+Present the user card that you want to assign as the Primary or Secondary code for this slot number.

-If the PIN or user card presented is valid, the left LED stops flashing and the controller is ready for you to enter the next 3-digit slot number (refer to Step 3) for the slot to which you want to assign a code.
+If the PIN entered or user card presented is valid, the left LED stops flashing and the controller is ready for you to enter the next 3-digit slot number (Step 3).

-5. Do one of the following:

-Press # to move to the next available user slot number.

-Enter another 3-digit user slot number.

-If you do not wish to continue enrolling codes, press # twice and the controller returns to Normal mode.
+- 5. Do one of the following: - Press # to move to the next available user slot number. - Enter another 3-digit user slot number. - If you do not wish to continue enrolling codes, press # twice and the controller returns to Normal mode.